Yatishgrandhe/nasa-apace-apps-meteor-madness/AI_SETUP.md

 1. Set up your environment variables as described above
 2. Restart your development server
-3. Navigate to any asteroid detail page
+3. Navigate to any asteroid or comet detail page
 4. AI analysis will automatically load and display
 5. Impact prediction map will show potential impact locations
+6. NASA Eyes iframe will auto-load the specific object in 3D visualization
-6. Use fullscreen mode for detailed map analysis
+7. Use fullscreen mode for detailed map and NASA Eyes analysis
-7. Switch between different impact scenarios (nominal, worst-case, best-case)
+8. Switch between different impact scenarios (nominal, worst-case, best-case)
+9. Interact with NASA Eyes controls for orbital mechanics exploration

 ## Troubleshooting